sjHacks-2018/sanjosehacks2018/README.md

 Repo for the sjHacks site.

-Constantly updated, comments won't be super exactly.
+Constantly updated, code isn't very pretty.

 See site for more information!